trywilco/wilco-docs/docs/building-your-quest/actions/github-create-branch.md

 - **branchName:** The new branch's name.
 - **startRepositoryBranchName:** The branch name in the quest's start repository.
-- **message:** The commit message to show on adding changes to new branch
+- **message:** The commit message to show when adding changes to the new branch.

 ## Result